george-pov/YTSkedy/docs/api/operations/youtube-publish-setup.md

      `https://www.googleapis.com/auth/youtube` (filter for `youtube` or paste it into the manual box), then update and save.

-     Some projects still show the older single-page consent screen, where Scopes and Test users are inline sections on one form.
+     If the console shows a single-page consent screen, Scopes and Test users are inline sections on one form.
 The values are the same.
    - Read the token-lifetime note in Part E before deciding whether to keep the publishing status as Testing or move it to In production.
    See the official help article for the consent screen: